Heads up, Empowered Shoppers, we’re a participant in affiliate marketing programs. For more information, see our disclosure here.

 If you don’t have stickers on hand, then tap works magic too.
 I’m not sure what it is, but kids love tape as much as, or maybe even more than, they love stickers.

-I’ve even let them tear up some old paper on the floor, them showed them how to wrap the tape around their hands so that they can use their magic tape hands to pick up the paper.
+I’ve even let them tear up some old paper on the floor, then showed them how to wrap the tape around their hands so that they can use their magic tape hands to pick up the paper.

 Have your toddlers use tape to measure their toys.
 You can tape lines or shapes on the floor for your kids to follow like an obstacle course.
 Or make a road for their play cars.

+Sometimes pots and pans and traditional household object make the best toys for toddlers.
 Here’s a trick my mom told me a while ago and that some of you seem to agree with.
 If you have a toddler that insists and tearing the kitchen apart every time you’re cooking or your back is turned, make a cabinet full of stuff just for them.

 Of course, don’t tell them that it’s for them.
 That would ruin their fun.

-Take some old dishes and store them in a low cabinet or drawer so that you little one can discover them.
+Take some old dishes and store them in a low cabinet or drawer so that your little one can discover them.
 Little ones love trying to put lids on, bang spoons together, fill pots with their special item collection of the day, etc. So try to include a few varieties of dishes in there.

-If you don’t have old dishes that you want to sacrifice, I recommend taking a quick trip to the Dollar Tree closet to you and picking up a few items from their kitchen area.
+If you don’t have old dishes that you want to sacrifice, I recommend taking a quick trip to the Dollar Tree closet and picking up a few items from their kitchen area.
 They’re perfect quality for toddlers.

 6. Plastic Water Bottles

 Plastic water bottles make amazing toddler and baby toys.
-They make fun crinkly sounds when they squeeze them, they have narrow openings that toddlers love to try and put stuff into, and you can fill them with different items to make quick and easy sensory bottle.
+They make fun crinkly sounds when they squeeze them, they have narrow openings that toddlers love to try and put stuff into, and you can fill them with different items to make a quick and easy sensory bottle.

 You don’t have to do anything fancy to make a sensory bin.
 Just head to your pantry or junk drawer or old craft supplies and see what you have on hand.
 Go outside and throw some dirt and rocks in a bottle if you don’t have anything else.
 They’ll love it just the same.

-I definitely try not to through my water bottles away now, because I know I’ll be able to do something fun with them.
+I try not to through my water bottles away now, because I know I’ll be able to do something fun with them.

 7. Laser Pointers, Glow Sticks, and Toy Flashlights

 Lights are fascinating to toddlers.
 Just hand them a flashlight, dim the room, and they’ll be laughing hysterically.
-Laser pointers, led lights, glow sticks, crank flash lights, etc, they’re all magical in the eyes of your toddlers.
+Laser pointers, LED lights, glow sticks, crank flashlights, etc, they’re all magical in the eyes of your toddlers.

 I don’t recommend handing your toddlers powerful lasers, obviously, because they definitely will shine it in their, and probably your, eyes at some point.
 But they have simple finger lights that act as lasers without the risk and my toddlers love them.
 Basically, if it glows, it’s in.